opencord/maas/automation/README.md

 Currently (January 26, 2016) the automation only supports a deployed target state and will not act on hosts that are in a failed, broken, or error state.
 ![](lifecycle.png)

+### Post Deployment Provisioning
+All the states in the state machine are defined and maintained by MAAS except the states Provisioning, ProvisionError, and Provisioned.
+These states are used to track the post-deployment provisioning that is part of the automation.

+Post deployment provisioning can be accomplished either by the specification of a script to execute or the specification of a URL to trigger.

+#### Executing a Script
+A script to execute to post deploy provision a node can be specified via the environment as `PROVISION_URL`.
+After a node is deployed this script will be executed with three (3) parameters:
+- node ID - the node ID that MAAS uses to track the node
+- name - the name of the node in MAAS
+- ip - the IP address assigned to the node

+It is important to note that when executing a script that the script is run within the docker container that is running the automation.
+Thus any script must be mounted as a volume into the container.

+#### Triggering a URL
+Alternatively the automation can trigger a URL to POST deploy provision a node.
+In this instance, automation will `POST` a `JSON` object to the specified URL with the values:
+- "id" - the node ID that MAAS uses to track the node
+- "name" - the name of the node in MAAS
+- "ip" - the IP address assigned to the node

+The provider specified should return "202 Accept" to acknowledge the acceptance of the request.
+The automation controller will poll for status on the provisioning so the provider should accept the request but not process it while the client is blocked.

+The automation controller will periodically poll for provisioning status for a given node by doing a `HTTP GET` on the specified provisioning URL appended with `/` and the `ID` of the node.
+The provider should either return `202 Accept` if the node is still being provisioned, `200 OK` if the provisioning is complete and successful, or any other response which will be treated as an error.